wp-plugins/ninja-font-awesome-social-widget/readme.txt

 == Description ==

+This is a simple widget that will add a list of icons on your sidebar or widget display.

-You can type in your own social icon and set your social URL with this horizontal widget.
+You can type in a social icon from the Font Awesome List and set your social URL with this horizontal widget.

 Major features in the Seattle Ninja Social include:

-* Choose Font Size of the Social Icons, color and the color of the hover shadow.
+* Choose Font Size of the Social Icons, a single color for all the social icons, and the hover color shadow.
-* Enter your link by adding a url or email address by adding the 'mailto:' before the email icon (ie, mailto:yourname@website.com)
+* Enter your link by adding your desired url or email address by adding the 'mailto:' before the email icon (ie, mailto:yourname@website.com)
-* Choose from a list of various icons from Font Awesome without learning to code.
+* Choose from a list of various icons from Font Awesome.
 * Good for one widget or one sidebar.
-* Uses Font Awesome 4.3.0
+* Updated with Font Awesome 4.3.0

 == Installation ==